 Each UDV is associated with one specific CV (cache volume) to execute the data transaction.
-Each CV could have different cache memory size.
+Each CV could have the different cache memory size.
 If there is no special request in UDVs, it uses global cache volume.
-Or user can create a dedicated cache for indivifual UDV manually.
-Using dedicated cache volume, the performance would not be affected by the other UDV's data access.
+Or user can be created a dedicated cache for indivifual UDV manually.
+Using dedicated cache volume, the performance would not be affected by the other UDVs data access.